 Any other teachings different from this are not biblically right.

-Indeed, Good Friday is Good Friday if we understood and embraced its significance.
+Indeed, Good Friday is Good Friday if we understand and embrace its significance.

 A Good Friday prayer